-Family of woman killed by police asks for body back
+Family of woman killed by Minneapolis police hires Castile family attorney

 Officers Matthew Harrity and Mohamed Noor arrived on the scene a short time later.

-As they drove down the alley in their police car, Harrity heard a loud sound that startled him, the officer told state investigators.
+As they drove down the alley in their police car, Harrity heard a loud sound that startled him, the officer told the Minnesota Bureau of Criminal Apprehension.

-That's when Ruszczyk approached Harrity's driver's side window.
-Noor, sitting in the passenger seat, fired his gun and shot Ruszczyk through the driver's side window, Harrity told the Minnesota Bureau of Criminal Apprehension, or BCA, which is leading the investigation.
+That's when Ruszczyk approached Harrity's driver's side window, Harrity told investigators.
+Noor, sitting in the passenger seat, fired his gun and shot Ruszczyk through the driver's side window, Harrity said.

 Audio: Officers scrambled to save woman's life